Russjas/CoreSpecViewer/README.md

 ### Summary

-Clone + Conda (recommended): includes DB, best for full workflow and development
+Clone + Conda (recommended): includes DB, best for full workflow and development.
-pip install: no DB included, best for quick testing and clean environments You will see:
+pip install: no DB included, best for quick testing and clean environments.
+You will see:

 - A **Ribbon** (Raw / Masking / Visualise / Hole)